rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 * (Outputs) Optional: Name of the variable that markdown contents will be copied into for use in other tasks

 Using the settings for the output file shown above, the release notes will be created in the specified folder, and will probably need be copied by a task such as 'Publish Artifacts' to your final required location.

+## Changes
+- 1.0 - Initial release
+- 1.1 - Reduced the API version requirement to allow support for TFS 2017 as well as VSTS (still using preview API)
+- 1.2 - Includes PR130 @gregpakes that added multiple artifact support, moved to async/await model
+- 1.3 - Includes PR141 @gregpakes that address issues with errors being swallowed and no work items being listed
+- 1.4 - Includes PR157 @gregpakes that address issues with redeployments
+- 1.5 - Issue200 Engineering fixes for build process, also fixes an issue if empty work item list is returned when checking between releases
+- 1.6 - Issue215 Fixed error when release references build that that is not VSTS repo based
+- 1.7 - Issue270 Fixed problem getting work item detail on TFVC repos